-A trawl survey is carried in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
-In 2018, 235 stations were fished in 38 fishing days; 184 provided data to the shrimp survey in all strata.
+A trawl survey is carried out in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
+In 2019, 207 stations were fished in 43 fishing days; 166 stations provided data to the shrimp survey in all strata.

-In 2018, the annual trawl survey was conducted with a chartered vessel, the Faroese trawler Sjurdarberg.
-All the standard gear from the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles ect, Marport sensors on doors and headlines) were used, in attempt to make the 2018 survey identical as possible with the previous years survey.
+In 2019, the annual trawl survey was conducted with a chartered vessel, the Islandic trawler Helga Maria.
+All the standard gear from the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles ect, Marport sensors on doors and headlines) were used, in attempt to make the 2019 survey as identical as possible with the previous years survey.

-The 2003 peak in total survey and fishable biomasses has been followed by continuous decline, reaching in 2014 the lowest levels since 1997.
+The 2003 peak in total survey and fishable biomasses was followed by a continuous decline, reaching in 2014 the lowest levels since 1997.
 In aggregate, the stock has shown no clear trends since 2007.
-In fact, at short term (10 year), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 49% over 2016 to 316.2 Kt, remained almost stable in 2018 at 292 Kt.
-The total survey biomass is 113% of its past 10-yr mean, 119% of its past five year mean, and almost at its serial mean (293.3 Kt).
-Offshore regions comprise 76% of the total survey biomass, and 24% is inshore in Disko Bay and Vaigat.
+In fact, at short term (10 years), there has been fluctuations in the stock with ups and downs in biomass.
+The overall survey biomass increased by 14% to 334 Kt in 2019 almost comparable with the 2018 value at 292 Kt.
+The total survey biomass is 129% of its past 10-yr mean, 130% of its past five year mean, and almost at its serial mean (295 Kt).
+Offshore regions comprise 87% of the total survey biomass, and 13% is inshore in Disko Bay and Vaigat.